hellbox/srob-migration/content/reviews/words-written-in-anger-words-written-in-ink.md

 name = "Words written in anger, words written in ink" title = "Words written in anger, words written in ink" dek = "The hot takes said Ta-Nehisi Coates's reporting on the Obama presidency aids and abets white supremacy.
-Robert Lashley found something different in the words written on the page." facebookauto = "Robert Lashley finds a complex, brilliant book behind the hot takes on Ta-Nehisi Coates's We Were Eight Years in Power. " twitterauto = "Robert Lashley finds a complex, brilliant book behind the hot takes on @tanehisicoates's We Were Eight Years in Power" reviews_byline = ["writers/robert-lashley.md"] reviews_books = ["books/we-were-eight-years-in-power.md"]
+Robert Lashley found something different in the words written on the page." type = "Review"facebookauto = "Robert Lashley finds a complex, brilliant book behind the hot takes on Ta-Nehisi Coates's We Were Eight Years in Power. " twitterauto = "Robert Lashley finds a complex, brilliant book behind the hot takes on @tanehisicoates's We Were Eight Years in Power" reviews_byline = ["writers/robert-lashley.md"] reviews_books = ["books/we-were-eight-years-in-power.md"]